Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation: Limitations

 \section{Limitations}

 Our LLM hacking risk quantification assumes noise-free ground truth annotations and effective significance thresholds ($p = 0.05$) for identifying true effects.
-Real human annotations contain their own biases and errors.
-We may overestimate LLM hacking risk by treating imperfect human annotations as ground truth.
-However, detailed bias analyses for our datasets are unavailable, making this limitation difficult to address quantitatively.
+While we reduce noise by filtering datapoints with annotator disagreement (resulting in an average Krippendorff's alpha of $0.91$ across tasks, see $K.\alpha$ in Table~\ref{tab:tasks_overview}), real human annotations contain their own biases and errors, which means that our empirical LLM hacking risk quantification may over- or underestimate real risk levels.
+However, detailed annotator bias analyses for our datasets are unavailable, making this limitation difficult to address quantitatively.

-LLM hacking feasibility rates are unaffected by ground truth quality.
+LLM hacking feasibility rates remain unaffected by whether the ground truth regressions represent true population effects.
 Even if true effects differ from our estimates, the ability to achieve different downstream conclusions through configuration choices remains.
 This fundamental vulnerability exists regardless of annotation quality.
+However, our empirical risk estimates compare conclusions between ground truth and LLM-informed regressions, and may over- or underestimate risk with regard to true population effects.
+We present extensive robustness analyses in Appendix~\ref{app:outcome_of_interest}, which show that our risk estimates remain largely stable when accounting for ground truth uncertainty.